 Introduction to Exeter, Rhode Island

 Exeter, Rhode Island, in Washington county, is 10 miles SW of Warwick, Rhode Island (center to center) and 59 miles SW of Boston, Massachusetts.
-The town, which is in the Providence - Fall River - Warwick area, has 6,045 residents.
+The town is in the Providence - Fall River - Warwick area.

 The area was formally home to the Narragansett Indians.
 The town of Exeter, which was named after the cathedral city and county town of Exeter in Devon, England, is known to be one of the sites for examples of vampire exhumation.
 In the 1800s, factories and mills operated in Exeter, but today the region is mainly rural.